 This chapter focuses on the key factors that have been identified as driving change and influencing skills demand and skills supply in the Public Service sector.
+The top five (5) change drivers are informed by studies undertaken and supported by number of reports including the Auditor General report and PwC report on future of work and skills.
 It has become clear that in light of the Corona virus pandemic the Public Service sector had to embrace technology and appreciate the role of technology both in finding solutions and in reshaping the sector and its institutions.
-The implications these have for skills planning have been themed to show the overall interaction between mandates and the broader intended impact on the socioeconomic development of the country the new change drivers emerged from the findings from the Emerging technologies and COVID 19 skills implications studies that was conducted by PSETA.
+The implications these have for skills planning have been themed to show the overall interaction between mandates and the broader intended impact on the socio-economic development of the country the new change drivers emerged from the findings from the Emerging technologies and COVID 19 skills implications studies that was conducted by PSETA.